Supporting Your Child With Reading - EYFS & KS1

 The books and reading materials we have in school are closely matched to the developmental stage of each individual child.
 In Reception, learning to read starts with wordless picture books which provide an opportunity for adults to make up their own stories, guide conversations about what the story could be and also to explore vocabulary.

-Miss Smith's top tips when reading at home
+Top tips when reading at home

 - Don't rush straight into the reading - spend some time talking about the front cover, what you know already about this book / this author, and what you think might happen